alexanderGugel/famous/tests/README.md

 The second test is testing something different than what it wants us to believe: `Matrix.transpose` is actually not being tested, neither should it.

+### Untestable code

+Currently, there are parts of famous that are very hard to test, e.g.
+DesktopEmulationMode.
+Since every attempt to test those components would any further tests impossible, they are not being tested.

+TODO Fixing this in core is probably a good idea.
+Something like jQuery's noConflict method would be a reasonable solution

+### Visual tests

+Currently visual tests are not implemented (although they are really needed).

+Options for visual regression tests (just some ideas):

+* CasperJS's `capture` method